 - Auto-deletion after 60 minutes of inactivity

-The content KEEP_FILE in the enable file prevents automatic deletion and is strictly forbidden in production environments.
+The content KEEP_FILE inside the enable file prevents automatic deletion and is strictly off-limits in production environments.

 Application Context (TYPO3_CONTEXT)

-The Application Context allows different configurations for different environments.
-This is critical for security, as debugging options should only be active in development environments.
+The Application Context lets you run different configurations per environment.
+This is critical for security, since debugging options should only ever be active in development.

 Recommended Contexts